 spain, wellbeing

-Plant-Based Eating in Zaragoza
+Plant-Based Eating and Life in Zaragoza

 This year, with the crazy pandemic still in full swing, I’m spending most of my life tucked away in Zaragoza, where I spend a lot of my free time taking long walks, riding my bike, and reading.
 Here’s a little glimpse into my current life.